 and nature shows herself from new sides.

-As one participant in the 2003 course stated, “It
+As one course participant has remarked, “It

-is such a gentle Aha! experience for me-a peeling away of
+is such a gentle Aha! experience for me — a peeling away of

 a veil or film that has covered my eyes for years.
 It again